andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 Ok.
 With that in mind, how does that translate to the Rows Removed by Filter values?

 When supplying `name_code` values from earlier inserted rows, in earlier pages, we’d see smaller values for Rows Removed by Filter.
-For `name_code` values "late" in the insertion order, many more rows were processed and discarded on the way towards matching the query condition, for a specific `name_code` value, with a Limit of 1.
+For `name_code` values "late" in the insertion order, many more rows were processed and discarded on the way towards matching the query condition, for a specific `name_code` value, with a `LIMIT` of 1.
 We could see this in the planner output, as many more pages/buffers were accessed.

 We could estimate the number of rows stored in each 8kb page, which was about 28 rows per page in this case.